Wang Ming-chen: Biography

-She received her PhD in 1942 in the University of Michigan and published several papers in the area of statistical mechanics with George Uhlenbeck and Samuel Goudsmit.
-During the war time (1943–1945), she worked on noise in MIT Radiation Laboratory.
+She received her PhD in 1942 from the University of Michigan and published several papers in the area of statistical mechanics with George Uhlenbeck and Samuel Goudsmit.
+From 1943 to 1945 she worked on noise research at the MIT Radiation Laboratory for the US Military in World War II.
 It was then she published the paper "On the Theory of the Brownian Motion II" with Uhlenbeck.
-James L. Lawson and Uhlenbeck also acknowledged Wang in the preface of Threshold Signals, a book from the MIT Radiation Laboratory Series, which published the researches of the lab.
+James L. Lawson and Uhlenbeck also acknowledged Wang in the preface of Threshold Signals, a book from the MIT Radiation Laboratory Series, which published the research of the lab.

-After the war, she returned to China in 1946 and became a professor of the mathematics and physics department at Yunnan University from 1947 to 1949.
+After the war, she returned to China in 1946 and became a professor in the mathematics and physics department at Yunnan University from 1947 to 1949.
 She married scholar Yu Qizhong (俞启忠) in 1948.
-In 1949, due to the Chinese Civil War, Wang decided to go back to the US and worked in the University of Notre Dame with Eugene Guth until the Korean War broke out.
+In 1949, due to the Chinese Civil War, Wang decided to return to the US and worked at the University of Notre Dame with Eugene Guth until the Korean War broke out.
 She resigned from Notre Dame and eventually returned to China in 1955.
-She was not allowed to return to China despite application was filed in circa 1953, as the US was in the McCarthyism period, as well as she had worked in sensitive research area.
+She was not allowed to return to China despite filing an application circa 1953, as the US was in the McCarthyism period and she had worked in sensitive research areas.
 Nevertheless her husband was allowed to leave or stay with her from 1953 to 1955.

-In 1955, Wang became a professor of physics at Tsinghua University, Beijing and taught statistical physics and thermodynamics until the Culture Revolution started in 1966.
+In 1955, Wang became a professor of physics at Tsinghua University, Beijing and taught statistical physics and thermodynamics until the Cultural Revolution started in 1966.
 In 1966, Wang was suddenly arrested and imprisoned until 1973.

 Her husband Yu was also arrested until finally being released in 1975.
-After the Cultural Revolution ended, the Organization Department of the Communist Party of China announced that Wang and Yu's arrest was completely unjust and was due to political persecution by Jiang Qing, then Mao's wife and a member of the Gang of Four.
+After the Cultural Revolution ended, the Organization Department of the Chinese Communist Party announced that Wang and Yu's arrest was completely unjust and was due to political persecution by Jiang Qing, then Mao's wife and a member of the Gang of Four.